haskell/haskell-mode/README.md

 Note that in this case you will also need to have a sufficiently recent version of `cl-lib.el`, upon which `haskell-mode` depends.
-This is bundled with Emacs 24.x, and a backported version for use with Emacs 23 can be obtained from
+This is bundled with Emacs 24.3 and later, and a backported version for use with older Emacs versions can be obtained from [GNU ELPA](http://elpa.gnu.org/packages/cl-lib.html).
-[GNU ELPA](http://elpa.gnu.org/packages/cl-lib.html).

 #### MELPA